emil14/gobook_conspectus/README.md

 Notes and exercises from "The Go Programming Language" by Alan A. A. Donovan &amp; Brian W. Kernighan

-# The origin of Go
+# The origins of Go

 - Golang was developed because of (multiplicative) complexivity of Google software.
 - It was influenced by Algol, Pascal, Modula, Oberon, Squeak, C and others.